All Episodes

 I get a kick talking to you.

-I mean you're at least you're listening every day.
+I mean, you're at least you're listening every day.

 It sneaks up on you, Holly.

-Uh it'll just happen one day.
+It'll just happen one day.

 It will happen.